 Because integrity is our guideline

-We have set up an independent ethics committee, composed of civil society figures known for their competence and integrity.
-This committee ensures that EcoTree's founding values are respected and that any conflicts of interest are avoided.
+We wanted EcoTree to set up an independent Ethics Committee, composed of civil society individuals unanimously recognized for their skills and integrity.
+This Committee ensures that EcoTree's founding values are respected and that any conflicts of interest are avoided.

 What EcoTree offers you: